Mikejo5000/vsts-docs-pr/docs/work/tfs-ps-sync/register-pwa.md

 You have successfully registered PWA http://PWAServerName/PWAInstance/
 ```

  You can register an instance of PWA with only one application-tier server for Team Foundation.
-You must register an instance before you can associate it with a team project collection.
+You must register an instance before you can associate it with a project collection.
 When you register an instance, the location service for Team Foundation Server is updated with that information.
 In addition, the instance of PWA is updated with the custom fields and lookup tables that integration requires.

  When you run a registration command, the following operations occur: